Three Head Coaching and GM Candidates who could eventually replace Doug Pederson and Howie Roseman

 Featured Image: Pro Football Talk

-AJ Torres #NFLDraft, 2020 NFL Draft, 4th and Jawn, Brian Daboll, Carson Wentz, Doug Pederson, Eagles, Ed Dodds, Howie Roseman, Jalen Hurts, Jeffery Lurie, Joe Brady, John Dorsey, Matt Eberflus, Mike Borgonzi
+AJ Torres #NFLDraft, 4th and Jawn, Brian Daboll, Carson Wentz, Doug Pederson, Eagles, Ed Dodds, Howie Roseman, Jalen Hurts, Jeffery Lurie, Joe Brady, John Dorsey, Matt Eberflus, Mike Borgonzi